Frequently Asked Questions

 You can access the full list of sectors eligible to re-open published by the Government of Ontario here.

-You can also call the Government of Ontario’s toll-free line at 1-888-444-3659 to ask any questions about the emergency order.
+You can also call the Government of Ontario’s toll-free line at 1-888-444-3659 to ask any questions about emergency orders.

 Toronto Public Health released a planning guide to help businesses reopen safely, including a risk assessment tool, a risk mitigation guide and links to an array of industry-specific support documents.
 You can access it here.